 Lack of stakeholder coordination.
-During the initial period of microcredit and microfinance development in Laos, UNDP/CDF took the lead and coordinated a Microfinance Roundtable as a communication forum with regular meetings.
-This came to a standstill when UNDP/CDF pulled out over conflicts concerning a project of its own (1997-2001).
-The Roundtable was eventually replaced by a Microfinance Working Group, an informal gathering without regular meetings coordinated by two co-chairs41, with BOL participation.
-Regretfully, this group has not been active in recent years.
-Similarly, a microfinance online resource center (www.microfinancelaopdr.org) providing information about microfinance in Laos that was initiated by NERI in the context of the MCBR/NERI microfinance surveys of 2005 and 2006 has not been updated for two years.
-As a result, there is lack of communication and information among stakeholders.
-At the turn of 2009 to 2010, steps were being taken to revive the Microfinance Working Group.
+During the initial period of microcredit and microfinance development in Laos, UNDP/CDF took the lead and coordinated a Microfinance Roundtable as a communication forum, with regular meetings.
+This came to a standstill when UNDP/CDF pulled out over conflicts of a project of its own,1997-2001.
+The Roundtable was eventually replaced by a Microfinance Working Group, an informal gathering without regular meetings, coordinated by two co-chairs as individuals, with BOL participation.
+Regretfully, this group was not active in recent years.
+Similarly, a microfinance online resource center (www.microfinancelaopdr.org) providing information about microfinance in Laos, initiated by NERI in the context of the MCBR/NERI microfinance surveys of 2005 and 2006, has not been updated for two years.
+As a result there is lack of communication and information among stakeholders.
+At the turn of 2009 to 2010 steps are being taken to revive the Microfinance Working Group.

-41 Timo Hogenhout, microfinance consultant and Somphone Sisenglath, director of Microfinance Center, a leading private training and consulting firm
+&lt;sup>42 Timo Hogenhout, microfinance consultant and Somphone Sisenglath, director of Microfinance Center, a leading private training and consulting firm